Kidney transplant options and how kidney donation and donor exchange work

 Having a kidney transplant is a life-altering experience.
 Be sure to discuss your thoughts and concerns with your doctor as well as trusted family, friends and advisors to determine whether this type of surgery is right for you.

-Visit our frequently asked questions page to find additional answers to questions you might have.
+Visit our frequently asked questions page to find additional answers to questions you might have about kidney transplant options.